scipy-conference/scipy_proceedings/papers/james_bergstra_hyperopt/paper.rst

 Information about all of the points evaluated during the search can be accessed via attributes of the ``trials`` object.
-The ``.trials`` attribute of a Trials object (``trials.trials`` here) is a list with an element for every function evaluation made by fmin.
+The ``.trials`` attribute of a Trials object (``trials.trials`` here) is a list with an element for every function evaluation made by ``fmin``.
 Each element is a dictionary with at least keys:

 ``'tid'``: value of type int